Menu

 Our Adults Group is for older members of the Aspergers autistic community and those with other similar neurodivergent profiles.
 It is more suitable for those who are aged 35 years and over, although younger adults are welcome to join in.
 (Young adults may prefer to attend our Young Adults group meetings as well as or instead of this group.)

-This month, we will be talking about: The Diagnosis
+This month, we will be talking about: “Friends and Lovers”

 The Adults Group is a parent/carer free zone - parents / carers of attendees are invited to join our separate Parents & Carers Group instead.
 (Autistic adults who are also parents or carers are most welcome.)